(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 list of good plant-based/ vegan protein sources

-If you decide to cut out meat, dairy, eggs, and seafood you need other reliable sources of protein.
-Here is a list of adequate, healthy and protein-rich foods from plant sources:
+If you decide to cut out meat, dairy, eggs, and seafood you need to know other reliable sources of protein.
+We made a list of adequate, healthy and protein-rich foods from plant sources:

 - QuinoaShow More

 A diet is never perfect, but it’s always improvable.